 Many Tibetan schools in exile lack resources to provide a balanced and healthy diet for their students which are critical for their overall physical and mental health.
 Each year, The Tibet Fund supports Nutritional Supplement Program for Tibetan students enrolled in schools administered by the CTA’s Department of Education.
 Beginning 2010, we have contributed a total of $255,000 with the support from Ann M. Down and Hershey Family Foundation for supplemental nutrition to 23 Tibetan schools.
 Supplementary diets include fruits, eggs and vegetables.

 Click here for form (in pdf format) to mail with your check or money order.

 The Ngoenga School, the first and only school of its kind, was built specifically for Tibetan children with disabilities ranging from autism, dyslexia, epilepsy, polio, Down syndrome, and cerebral palsy.
-Built in 2000 at the urging of and with initial funding from His Holiness the Dalai Lama.
-The children receive regular classroom education, vocational training and health and physical therapy in an atmosphere designed to help them develop to their fullest capacity.
+Built in 2000 at the urging of and with initial funding from His Holiness the Dalai Lama, the children receive classroom education, vocational training and physical therapy in an atmosphere that is designed to help them develop to their fullest capacity.
 Apart from supporting the construction of this school including building a wheel-chair safe and accessible footpath for the children, we continue to support 40-60 children through financial support from our sponsorship program over the years.

 You can sponsor a child by donating $30 per month or $360 per year.
 You will receive a case history and photograph of the child and, if you wish, regular correspondence from the child you support as well as progress reports from the school.
 Funds are urgently needed for operating costs of the school.
 You may make a general donation in any amount for the general benefit of the school or other Tibetan children.
 If you would like to sponsor Tibetan children with Special Needs, please click here